karthi-AI-hub/text-to-voice/README.md

 cd text-to-voice
 ```

-📌 Use Cases
+## 📌 Use Cases

-Reading out articles or notes
+- 📰 Reading out articles or notes

-Accessibility enhancement for visually impaired users
+- ♿ Accessibility enhancement for visually impaired users

-Language learning and pronunciation practice
+- 🌐 Language learning and pronunciation practice

-Quick proofreading via audio
+- 🧠 Quick proofreading via audio

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the project, open issues, or submit pull requests.

-$$ 📄 License
+## 📄 License
-This project is licensed under the MIT [LICENSE](./LICENSE).
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 Made with 💙 by Karthikeyan S